bisgardo/uber-challenge/README.md

     constraints, it cannot be done for all movies at once (on update) - even with concurrent requests.
 This fetching should be performed in such a way that redundant queries to the Geolocation API are minimized and uniqueness constraint violations in the database avoided.
 Also, negative lookups are not cached.
 *   Movie info data should expire such that at least ratings are updated once in a while.
+Also, the data is currently not loaded on initialization and thus requires an "update" action to be performed.

 ### Other ideas for future work

-*   Figure out why Cloud SQL is so slow (a simple table count takes more than 100 ms as seen on the status page) and try using other storage strategies if it can't be improved.
+*   Figure out why Cloud SQL is so slow (simply pinging the database with a trivial query such as `SELECT 42` takes more than 100 ms as can be seen on the "ping" page) and try using other storage strategies if it can't be improved.
 *   The quality of the data set linked above is quite bad.
 It could help a lot if users were able add the coordinates of a location (e.g. by giving an address), and possibly other pieces of data as well.
 *   Add pages for people (actors, writers, and directors) and list the movies that they participated in and the